jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-10-columbia-space-shuttle.md

 - Did you believe the analysts answers?
   - They were "out-of-family", so it was outside the bounds of Crater
   - Later blamed Crater...and claimed too difficult to perform #FEA
-- >NASA is "overconfident and engages in self-deception" <cite> MH
+- >#NASA is "overconfident and engages in self-deception" <cite> #Mark-F-Horstemeyer
-- NASA blamed the model: Crater
+- #NASA blamed the model: Crater
   - The code was designed around impacts with ice, not large chunks of foam
   - Ignored the views of "low-level engineers"
-  - NASA did not call the guy who wrote Crater, because he talked too much
+  - #NASA did not call the guy who wrote Crater, because he talked too much
     - Gather external analyses
     - Consult the resident field experts (referring to Adam and Julian asking Dr. Atwater)
 - Crater versus Dyna